patrinoua/patrinoua/README.md

 - Clean (no spaghetti code)
 - KISS (Keep it stupid simple) and DRY (Do not repeat yourself)
 - Atomic & Reusable
+- Well tested
 - I'm a big advocate of Design being not "just drawings" but the way we organize information.
 Good design is key to success and hence a good code base should closely follow good design.
-- Storybook
+- Demonstrated in Storybook
-- Well tested

 I believe that these contribute to stronger and faster development and a strong dev culture.